Tridu Songtsen: Revolt of Zhangzhung and the leadership of his mother, Khrimalod, and his ministers

 Under the leadership of his powerful mother, Khri ma lod, and his ministers and generals during the early part of his reign, Tibet continued to maintain and even expand its territory.

 The Tibetans gained control of an important Tang fortress at Anrong in 678 on the Min River north of Chengdu which they held for more than sixty years as a frontier post.
 According to an 11th-century Chinese history, the Erhe people from the Erhai Lake region in 'Jang, one of the princedoms around the upper waters of the Yangtze which later made up Nanzhao, submitted to Tibet this same year, asking for an alliance against the Chinese.
 The Old Book of Tang reports:

 At that time, Tufan obtained Yangtong, Dangxiang as well as other Chiang people tribal territories.
 To the east it extended to Liangzhou, Songzhou, and so forth, and to the south it extended to India.
 On the west they attacked and took over four military governments such as Guici (Kucha), Sule (Kashgar), and so forth, while to the north they extended as far as over 10,000 li to the Tujue (Turks) area.
 Since the Han and the Wei dynasties, the western barbarians had seen no prosperity comparable to these days' prosperity.

 The Chinese army led by Wei Daijia unsuccessfully invaded Tibet in 689.
 Many of the soldiers died and the commander of the troops was executed for his failure.
-It was also in this year that the Tibetan princess Khri-bangs was married to an 'A-zha chief to strengthen bonds between the two peoples.
+It was also in this year that the Tibetan princess Khri-bangs was married to an Azha chief to strengthen bonds between the two peoples.
 They had a son named Ma-ga Thogon Khagan.